GutstheHawk/GTCraft/README.md

 This build of the game was designed to roughly replicate the limited sandbox environment of Minecraft Classic.
 You as the player are able to explore a randomly generated world and place blocks to your liking, much like the early version of the now world-renowned game.

+**Note: This is a Windows only program as of now.
+I cannot guarantee it will work as intended on any other operating system.*

 **The game currently features:**
 - FPS-style first person camera controls
 - A limited size gameworld randomly generated using GLM's Perlin Noise implementation